 With so many companies capitalizing on the CBD trend, it’s no wonder the cannabinoid has found its way into our morning coffee.
 The benefits of CBD coffee has paved way for several brands to offer their very own cannabidiol-infused beverages.
 New products range from cannabidiol add-ins to coffee beans roasted with cannabis.
 Coffee shops are making the beverage accessible to anyone who’s curious about its benefits, but you may be asking “What’s the point?”

 There are many ways to consume CBD and for some people cannabidiol-infused coffee is the most convenient method.
 Raving fans have plenty of positive things to say about the combination of cannabidiol with caffeine, with many users stating that it gives them an extra boost and lowers their anxiety.
 According to the cannabis industry’s biggest brands, there’s more to it than that.

-The cannabidiol may aid a lot of your daily activities by promoting focus.
+The combination of cannabidiol and caffeine may aid a lot of your daily activities by promoting focus.
 It may even help fatigue long after the “caffeine high” has worn off.
 Some research suggests that a cup in the morning may help suppress appetite all day.
-All these benefits may be the reason that CBD coffee is competing with other top wellness drinks.
+All these benefits are the reason why CBD coffee is competing with other top wellness drinks.

 While many people associate cannabis with feeling sleepy, CBD may make you feel quite the opposite.
-CBD may be an effective treatment for insomnia, but not because it induces sleep.
+It may be an effective treatment for insomnia, but not because it induces sleep.
 It promotes energy and focus during wake cycles to help the body rest better during sleep cycles.
 But, CBD isn’t exactly a sedative or a stimulant.